snood1205/camera-angulara/CONTRIBUTING.md

 While anyone can comment on a PR, add feedback, etc, PRs are only *approved* by team members with Issue Tracker or higher permissions.

-PR reviews use [GitHub's own review feature](https://help.github.com/articles/about-pull-request-reviews/), which manages comments, approval, and review iteration.
+PR reviews use [GitLab's own review feature](https://help.gitlab.com/articles/about-pull-request-reviews/), which manages comments, approval, and review iteration.

 Some notes: